Pros and Cons of Spray Painting Kitchens

 Any environmental factors like wind, heat, rain or cold weather can mess up your project instantly.
 You obviously don’t want paint mist to be blown by the wind to undesired areas.
 But neither can you mask up your whole house and garden.
 So beginners and DIY’lers are best advised to leave spray painting to the professionals, who not only have the right equipment and set-up, but also know what they are doing.

-If you want to kn ow more about the pro’s and con’s of spray painting kitchens, click here.
+If you want to know more about the pros and cons of spray painting kitchens, click here and follow this link to learn about the 20 steps of spray painting kitchen cabinets.
 At Dianella Polishing we are proud of our purposely build Wangara workshop and our dedicated 2-pac-paint spray booths.
 We work in climate and dust-controlled environments to guarantee the professional finish you deserve.
 And most importantly our team of industry trained professional spray painters is dedicated to their job.
 We listen to our clients and ensure their project is undertaken within budget and timeframes.
 Do not hesitate to come around.
 Our facilities are open during business hours and Trevor and Tim will be delighted to show you through the factory.
 Click here to book an appointment or simply give us a call on +61 8 9303 2176.